techiediaries/techiediaries/_posts/2020/react/2020-05-5-react-axios-redux-asynchronously-fetch-save-data-local-storage.md

 In this tutorial, we'll learn about many of Redux concepts by creating a simple React application from scratch using React, Redux and Axios to asynchronously fetch and save data to Local Storage.

 The application we'll be building is a simple JavaScript Jargon app that's based on the *Simplified JavaScript Jargon* available from this [repository](https://github.com/HugoGiraudel/SJSJ).
-We'll export the entries as JSON data and we'll consume it from our React application using Axios.
+We'll export the entries as JSON data and we'll [consume it from our React application using Axios](https://www.techiediaries.com/react-axios/).
+.
 The state will be handled by Redux.